ulyssesdotcodes/Synesthesia-Music-Visualizer/README.md

 Implementation
 -----

-Oculus Synesthesia is designed to be an object oriented audio system based on audio events and audio listeners.
+Synesthesia is designed to be an object oriented audio system based on audio events and audio listeners.
 The main controller takes advantage of the two methods Unity provides for interpreting an audio source - GetOutputData and GetSpectrumData.
 GetOutputData provides average decible level over a number of samples.
 GetSpectrumData provides the levels of all split into a number of buckets.

 AudioVisualizer is the controller of the audio events.
 It gets the data from the Unity methods, calculates the root mean square value (rmsvalue) multiplied by the provided volume, and calculates the color.
 Then it passes all of this into each listener in its array of listeners using an AudioEvent object.